From Smart Home to Smart Office

 Just as smart homes allow us to better monitor our household activities, smart offices allow us to better monitor our office well-being.
 The smart office encompasses everything the smart home does — the technology allows us to create comfortable work environments using automated thermostats and lighting sensors, as well as paves the way for a more secure workplace with internet-connected door locks and security cameras.

-Moreover, the smart office incorporates seat sensors that allows us to analyze data in real time.
+Moreover, the smart office incorporates occupancy sensors that allows us to analyze data in real time.
 As smart office sensors expand their functionality, workplace designers will be more adept at designing offices that connect workers to each other and their work spaces.
 The smart office is the office of today.

 To learn how we can transform your office into an IoT-enriched space focused on workplace optimization, send us an email.